 Prior to the consummation of the Offerings, (i) Marciano International, which is owned by the Marciano Trusts and currently holds an interest in the subsidiaries of Guess, will be merged with and into Guess, (ii) all of the capital stock of Guess Italia will be contributed to Guess?
-Europe, B.V., (iii) the Company will effect a 32.66 to 1 split of the Common Stock and (iv) as part of the S Corporation Distribution, the Company will distribute to its stockholders promissory notes bearing interest at 8% per annum (the "S Distribution Notes").
+Europe, B.V., (iii) the Company will effect a 32.66 to 1 split of the Common Stock and (iv) as part of the S Corporation Distribution, the Company will distribute to its stockholders \$54.0 million of Common Stock (the "S Distribution Shares") with the balance of between \$126.0 million and \$136.0 million being distributed in the form of promissory notes bearing interest at 8% per annum (the "S Distribution Notes").
 The Company will pay the Marciano Trusts an aggregate of \$300,000 in connection with the merger of Marciano International, Inc. into the Company.
 Such \$300,000 payment is not included in the aggregate principal amount of the S Distribution Notes.
 All of such transactions are referred to as the "Reorganization."

 Concurrently with the consummation of the transactions related to the Offerings (the "Closing Date"), the Company's S corporation status will be terminated (the "S Termination Date").
 Prior to the S Termination Date, the Company will declare a distribution to its stockholders that will include all of its previously earned and undistributed S corporation earnings through the date of termination of the Company's S corporation status.
-The S Corporation Distribution will occur prior to the S Termination Date and will be comprised of the S Distribution Notes.
+The S Corporation Distribution will occur prior to the S Termination Date and will be comprised of S Distribution Notes and the S Distribution Shares.
 Between July 1, 1996 and the S Termination Date, the Company anticipates the increase in the S Distribution Notes to be between \$3.1 million and \$13.1 million, including a gain for income tax purposes recognized as a result of the sale of one of the Company's aircraft.
 On and after the S Termination Date, the Company will no longer be treated as an S corporation and, accordingly, will be fully subject to Federal and state income taxes.

-Immediately prior to the Offerings, the Company will grant options to purchase 1,207,405 shares pursuant to the Company's 1996 Equity Incentive Plan.
-Of such options, 1,137,598 will have an exercise price equal to the initial public offering price for shares of common stock to be sold in the Offerings and 69,807 will have an exercise price of \$21.49 per share.
-The Company does not anticipate recording any compensation expense as a result of granting such options.
+Immediately prior to the Offerings, the Company will grant options to purchase 1,208,405 shares pursuant to the Company's 1996 Equity Incentive Plan with an exercise price equal to the initial public offering price of \$18.00 per share.